 Filing obligations

-Businesses must submit annual returns and reports.
+Businesses must submit annual tax returns and financial reports.

 Role of Free Zone License in Tax Structure